cfernan3/CSC510-Project/DESIGN/DESIGN.md

 Preconditions: Standup to be edited exists.

 Normal flow:
 [Subflow 1].
-User wants to edit the standup duration.
+User wants to edit the standup schedule.
 	i.
-User sends a command to the Standup bot to modify the standup duration.
+User sends a command to the Whatbot to modify the standup duration.
    	ii.
-Standup bot asks the user to provide a new duration.
+Whatbot asks the user to provide a new duration.
    	iii.
 User responds with the new duration in minutes.
    	iv.
-Standup bot confirms the new duration.
+Whatbot confirms the new duration.

 [Subflow 2].
 User wants to add/edit a reminder before the standup closes.
 	i.
-User sends a command to the Standup bot to modify the reminder.
+User sends a command to the Whatbot to modify the reminder.
 	ii.
-Standup bot asks the user to provide a new time for the reminder.
+Whatbot asks the user to provide a new time for the reminder.
 	iii.
 User responds with a new time for the reminder.
 	iv.
-Standup bot confirms the new reminder time.
+Whatbot confirms the new reminder time.

 [Subflow 3].
 User(admin) wants to edit the participants for the standup.
 	i.
-User(admin) sends a command to the Standup bot to modify the members in the standup group.
+User(admin) sends a command to the Whatbot to modify the members in the standup group.
 	ii.
-Standup bot asks the user(admin) wants to add or delete a participant.
+Whatbot asks the user(admin) wants to add or delete a participant.
 	iii.
 User(admin) responds with the name of the participant.
 	iv.
-Standup bot confirms the new participant.
+Whatbot confirms the new participant.

 [Subflow 4].
 User(admin) wants to edit the standup questions.
 	i.
-User(admin) sends a command to the Standup bot to modify questions.
+User(admin) sends a command to the Whatbot to modify questions.
 	ii.
-Standup bot asks the user(admin) to provide a new set of questions.
+Whatbot asks the user(admin) to provide a new set of questions.
 	iii.
 User(admin) responds with the new questions.
 	iv.
-Standup bot confirms the new questions.
+Whatbot confirms the new questions.

 Alternative flows:
-[S1, S2, S3, S4] If the user enters an invalid input then the Standup bot responds with an error message and terminates the subflow.
+[S1, S2, S3, S4] If the user enters an invalid input then the Whatbot responds with an error message and terminates the subflow.

 ### **Design Sketches**
-* **Wireframe**
+**Wireframe**

-* __**Storyboard**__
+ __**Storyboard**__

 ![storyboard](https://media.github.ncsu.edu/user/6391/files/72a676a2-9f9f-11e7-9afa-835033b141c8)